austinsonger/Incident-Playbook/Exercises/README.md

 - A celebrity employee is harassed in person
 - An employee is involved in violence on company space (real estate or event)
-- Company property over $X has been lost.
 - An unauthorized individual has accessed our facility.
 - An executive is threatened while traveling.
 - An incident was not captured our cameras.